AIT-IES/hypatia-fmu-attached-device/README.md

 ## About

 This package provides [ns-3](https://www.nsnam.org/) application layer models that use a [Functional Mock-up Unit](https://fmi-standard.org/) (FMU) for Co-Simulation (FMI 2.0) to compute its internal state.
+Examples of its use are available [here](https://github.com/AIT-IES/hypatia-fmu-attached-device-demo.git).

 **NOTE**:
 This package is primarily intended to work with the ns-3 simulator provided by the [Hpyatia](https://github.com/snkas/hypatia) simulator.
-However, is can also be used with standard ns-3 distrubtions.
+However, it can also be used with standard ns-3 distrubtions.

 ## Quick start (Ubuntu 20.04)